 Find a way to structure this chapter

-Questions activist may have
+Questions activists may have

 What is activism?

-What do theoretical concepts such as participatory democracy, peer to peer education etc mean?
+What do theoretical concepts such as participatory democracy, peer-to-peer education, etc mean?

 How do activists understand justice and equality?